|

 went out to theaters.
 The story is coherent, so I think the cuts took

+out some moments of violence and perhaps nudity.
 Rod does well in it.
 I think he's let down by the script, a little.
 The

 emotional core of the movie ought to be his accidental but real